bemafred/VGR.Demo.Domain/AI-GUIDANCE.md

 - Place projections and view-specific DTOs here.
 - Avoid embedding EF details or infrastructure concerns in `Domain.Queries`.
-- Use existing semantic query operators from `VGR.Semantics.Queries` when building projections.
+- Use existing semantic query operators from `VGR.Semantics.Linq` when building projections.

 **AI MUST NOT:**